Magnesium and muscle soreness

 Interactions with other substances

-- Certain drugs such as beta-blockers or antibiotics
+- Certain medications such as beta-blockers or antibiotics

-If in doubt, particularly if you are taking medication, consult your doctor before starting a supplement.
+In case of doubt, especially if you are taking medication, consult your doctor before starting any supplementation

-Why is DIX ZMA your best ally against aches and pains?
+Why DIX's ZMA is your best ally against muscle soreness?

-At DIX, we have developed our ZMA formula based on the latest scientific advances.
-Our aim?
-To go beyond simple magnesium to offer you a complete a complete and optimal solution for aches and pains.
-Our expertise has led us to carefully select three highly bioavailable forms of magnesium:- Magnesium bisglycinate : our first preferred form for its direct action on the muscles
+At DIX, we have developed our ZMA formula based on the latest scientific advancements.
+Our goal?
+To go beyond just magnesium to provide you with a comprehensive and optimal solution for muscle soreness.
+Our expertise has led us to carefully select three forms of magnesium with high bioavailability:- The magnesium bisglycinate: our preferred method for its direct action on the muscles

-- Magnesium citrate : chosen for its optimal absorption
+- Citrate of magnesium: chosen for its optimal absorption

-- Magnesium malate : specifically selected for its energetic properties
+- Malate of magnesium: specifically chosen for its energy-boosting properties

-Our trademark: the addition of vitamin B6, carefully dosed to maximise the absorption of magnesium and zinc.For best results, we recommend taking 2 capsules before bedtime.
-(1 capsule for our Belgian friends, in accordance with legislation).
+Our trademark: the addition of vitamin B6, carefully measured to maximise the absorption of magnesium and zinc.For optimal results, we recommend taking 2 capsules before bedtime (1 capsule for our Belgian friends, in accordance with the legislation).
 This dosage has been validated by enthusiastic customer feedback and convincing results in the field.
 Our €20 ZMA is regularly out of stock, a victim of its own success.
 An average score of 4.5/5 testifies to the satisfaction of our sports customers who have adopted it as part of their recovery routine.

 Scientific publications on magnesium and muscle soreness